Rational1ty/mirror-encrypt/README.md

 - If you enter a command that is invalid (the key, value, or both key and value are wrong) the program will display an error and then safely shut down
-- In the list of commands below, the value of each command is replaced with a placeholder that represents a value (tf for true/false, ms for # of milliseconds, and so on)
+- In the list of commands below, the value of each command is replaced with a placeholder that represents a value (tf for true/false, ms for # of milliseconds, etc.)

-- List of commands: beam:color, color1:color, color2:color, window:tf, delay:ms, repeat:tf
+**List of commands:** beam:color, color1:color, color2:color, window:tf, delay:ms, repeat:tf

-- Detailed list of commands:
+**Command details:**
 - `beam:color`: changes the color of the beam
     > Acceptable values: black, blue, cyan, gray, green, magenta, orange, pink, red, white, yellow
     > Ex: "beam:cyan", "beam:green"
     > Default value: red
     > This command is especially useful if you are colorblind and cannot see red/green very well, as both the beam and the two main colors (color1/color2) are either red or green
     > It is not recommended to set either the beam or main colors to black or white, as this may make some aspects of the program harder to see

 - `color1:color`: changes the color of color1 (the "input" color)
     > Acceptable values: black, blue, cyan, gray, green, magenta, orange, pink, red, white, yellow
     > Ex: `color1:gray`, `color1:magenta`
     > Default value: red

 - `color2:color`: changes the color of color2 (the "output" color)
     > Acceptable values: black, blue, cyan, gray, green, magenta, orange, pink, red, white, yellow
     > Ex: `color2:orange`, `color1:yellow`
     > Default value: green

 - `delay:ms`: changes the amount of time (in milliseconds) between each frame of animation (assuming window is true)
     > Accepted values: any non>negative integer (ms >= 0)
     > Ex: `delay:25` would make the animation faster, while `delay:100` would make it slower
     > Default value: 50
     > It is not recommended to use values greater than 500 or values that are not an even factor of 1000
     > Ex: `delay:2000` (just extrememly slow), or `delay:37` (may cause animation timing issues)

 - `repeat:tf`: toggles the program's repeat functionality when creating a mirror field from keyboard (see tips & tricks section)
     > Accepted values: boolean (true, false)
     > Ex: `repeat:true` or `repeat:false`
     > Default value: true

 - `window:tf`: determines whether or not the program creates a window to animate the encryption/decryption process
     > Accepted values: boolean (true, false)
-> Ex: `window:true` would cause a window to be created; `window:false` would cause the program to run in text>only mode
+    > Ex: `window:true` would cause a window to be created; `window:false` would cause the program to run in text-only mode
     > Default value: true

 ---

 ## Tips and Tricks

-**Creating/loading mirror field**
+**Creating/loading mirror field**\
 *From the keyboard:*
 - When creating a new mirror field from the keyboard, you can enter numbers (1-9) to represent a group of spaces or the letter "n" to represent a line break (same as hitting the "enter" key, or entering the amount of spaces to the next line)
 - Ex: `/\/7/\` would be interpreted as `/\/       /\`
 - Any non-single digit number will be interpreted as two seperate numbers
 - Ex: `/\/43/\` -> `/\/       /\`
-- Ex: `/\/n\/\` -> `/\/<br/>\/\`
 - If you enter mirrors from the keyboard, the program will automatically repeat the sequence that you entered until the entire board is filled up, as long as "repeat" is true.
 You can use this to make some really interesting patterns (hint: try entering a sequence that is exactly 13 characters long)